 - 1.5 litres of water (this is what they officially recommend – take more if you think you’ll need it)

 - gloves and hat (or well-fitted hood on your jacket).
 Gloves are vital if you need to steady yourself

 - Hiking clothes (leggings or shorts and a t-shirt plus extra layers – I had three layers, including my ski jacket

 - First aid kit (plasters, blister plasters, ibuprofen or allergy tablets etc)

-No need to take a map as the path is very clear, especially if you’re doing it a popular time when there’s plenty of other humans to follow!
+No need to take a map as the path is obvious, especially if you’re doing it at a popular time when there are plenty of other humans to follow!

 Making it a weekend trip?
 See my list of amazing things to do in Taupo!